Linear-Quadratic Mean Field Control with Non-Convex Data: Convergence

 Define

-And then, we have
+And then, we have:

-As a byproduct of the above lemma, we obtain the convergence rate of the closed-loop optimal control for the $N$-particle system. \begin{theorem} Assume that (A1)-(A4) hold.
+As a byproduct of the above lemma, we obtain the convergence rate of the closed-loop optimal control for the $N$-particle systems. \begin{theorem} Assume that {\rm (A1)-(A3)} hold.
 Then for any $1\leq i\leq N$,

-where $\bar{x}_i(\cdot)$ solves SDE \eqref{sde7}. \end{theorem} The following is the propagation of chaos property for the corresponding optimal trajectories. \begin{theorem} Assume that (A1)-(A4) hold.
+where $\bar{x}_i(\cdot)$ solves SDE \eqref{sde7}. \end{theorem} The following is the propagation of chaos property for the corresponding optimal trajectories. \begin{theorem} Assume that {\rm (A1)-(A3)} hold.
 Then